SauloSilva/sinatra-active-model-serializers/README.md

 #### active_model_serializers

-This attribute is an object, all inserted configuration this object it will be passed on to Active Model Serializers, eg.
+This attribute is an object, all inserted configurations of this object it will be passed on to Active Model Serializers, eg.

 ```ruby
 set :active_model_serializers, { root: false }